-Weather permitting, students in Grade 5 have outdoor recess each day.
+Weather permitting, all students have outdoor recess each day.
 The following are rules for safe play during recess.
-Failure to adhere to these and other directions given by staff will result in loss of recess time as determined by the classroom teacher and principal and or consequences as per the Richard Butler Middle School Code of Conduct.
+Failure to adhere to these and other directions given by staff will result in loss of recess time as determined by the classroom teacher and principal and or consequences as per the Aaron Decker Code of Conduct.

 - 1. Students may not play roughly.
 (No wrestling, kicking, punching, tackling, etc.) - 2.
 Students will show respect for others and follow all instructions given by the staff. - 3.
-Students must stay out of the parking lot area. - 4.
+Students must stay out of the parking lot area as defined by the cones. - 4.
 Students are to stop what they are doing when the bell rings and should line up quickly. - 5.
 Students should not touch or throw rocks, sticks and other dangerous objects. - 6.
-Students will show pride in their school by keeping the building and grounds free of litter. - 8.
+Students will show pride in their school by keeping the building and grounds free of litter. - 7.
+Students will take turns on the play equipment. - 8.
 No physical/contact sports may be played for the safety of all students. - 9.
 Students may not leave the recess areas at any time unless accompanied by an adult.